Oscarts/backery2-app/docs/development-guidelines.md

 - Install all dependencies (root, backend, and frontend)
 - Set up environment configurations
 - Initialize and seed the database (or preserve existing data)
-- Start development servers
+- Start development servers on ports 3002 (frontend) and 8000 (backend)

 For detailed information on these scripts, see [Running with Data](./running-with-data.md).

 Requirements:

-- Node.js and npm
+- Node.js 18+ and npm
-- PostgreSQL (running)
+- PostgreSQL (running via Docker or local installation)
+- Docker Compose (for database containerization)

 The script includes error checking and will guide you through any missing requirements.